Oneo64/Aldraheimr/CivilizationsAndPOI/POI/MountainsOfRanudel.md

 	<tr> <th colspan=2>The Mountains of Ranûdel</th> </tr>
 	<tr> <td>Region</td> <td>Eastern Myrkjörðr</td> </tr>
 	<tr> <td>Inhabitants</td> <td>Glimmering Moth<br>Krasue<br>Stone Giant</td> </tr>
-	<tr> <td>Plants</td> <td>Black hellebore<br>Blue poppy<br>Ghost pipe<br>Lungwort</td> </tr>
+	<tr> <td>Plants</td> <td>Amethyst Gorbry<br>Black hellebore<br>Blue poppy<br>Ghost pipe<br>Lungwort</td> </tr>
 </tbody></table>

-The Mountains of Ranûdel is a very mountainous region in the southeast lands of Myrkjorðr.
-The mountains are so jagged that they are karsts instead of a mountain range.
-Furthermore, an ethereal blue mist, called the Cûlentai by the natives, surrounds this region with a never-ending will not to dissipate from the sun.
+The Mountains of Ranûdel is a very mountainous region in the southeast lands of Myrkjorðr, so much so that they are more like karsts than a mountain range.

+Surrounding the mountains is an ethereal blue mist that has never dissipated once, called the Cûlentai by the natives.
+This misty atmosphere has a chilly feeling and blocks out the sun from ever reaching the forest.

-The forest that lives on these mountains consists of large, crooked trees like oaks and elms, and small, bent trees like fairy trees, growing on top of the mountain peaks and on the cliffs.
-At the bottom, there is heather and a variety of flowers, including blue poppies, ghost pipes, lungworts, and black hellebores.
-Not only that, the sun is almost entirely blocked by the eternal mist.
+The forest that lives on these mountains consists of large, crooked trees like oaks and elms, and small, bent trees like fairy trees.
+On the forest floor, there is heather and a variety of ghostly-looking flowers and magical-looking berries.

 This forest contains a limestone shrine dedicated to Hærrulfyr, the God of Emotions.
 It's rumoured that it was built by alfar, but no one really knows who built it, or why.